-Our first week of March Mat-Ness will cover the five basic principles of Pilates which are a series of biomechanical body awareness issues that provide the foundation for all exercises in Mat Pilates.
+There are five basic principles of Pilates which are a series of biomechanical body awareness issues that provide the foundation for all exercises in Mat Pilates.
 Each of these guiding principles - breathing, pelvic placement, rib cage placement, shoulder blade movement and stabilization, plus head and neck placement – work together in every exercise to create a stable and strong yet supple body.
 Learning the basic principles of Pilates is like learning the basics in any sport.
 These five concepts serve as the stepping stones into more complex and challenging exercises which will enhance the experience and increase the benefits of spending time on the mat.

 The first basic principle is breathing.
 In Pilates an inhale through the nose deep into the back and sides of the lungs and an exhale through pursed lips is used throughout class.
 The repetition of this breath pattern allows the mind to concentrate on each movement along with creating a deep connection to the stabilizing muscles of the torso while avoiding unnecessary tension in other parts of the body.